jenyraval/Phishing-Simulation/README.md

 3. Once you have completed Step 1 or Step 2 depending on your choice, on XAMPP control panel start 'Apache' and 'MySQL' service.
 4. Open http://localhost/phpmyadmin/ or http://IP/phpmyadmin/ on the browser.
 5. Click on 'Databases' create database with name 'phishadmin'
-6. Click on 'Import' and import the file attached here with code, under /sql/ folder phishadmin.sql,
+6. Click on 'Import' and import the file attached here with code, under /sql/ folder phishadmin.sql
 7. Copy the source code available here under C:\xampp\htdocs\ folder (path will vary for linux users) and you are done with setup.
 Refer section 'How to use' for usability.

 Admin Module - http://localhost/AdminPanel/login.php, default login credentials are admin/admin